 Since 1980, over 200 municipal supply wells have been closed in the Central Valley because of nitrate levels exceeding the State's 45 mg/l drinking water standard.
-Proposals have been submitted to assess the extent of the problem and explore possible regulatory responses, but without success.
-The increasing population growth in the Valley is expected to accelerate the problem's occurrence in the years ahead.
+Proposals have been

 The Regional Water Board considers nitrate pollution to be a critical issue for beneficial use protection in the Central Valley Region.
 Staff will continue efforts to obtain study funds.
 Since nitrate pollution of ground water is not restricted to the Central Valley Region, the Regional Water Board recommends the State Water